 Jan 6, 2026

-How to Export Slack Conversations, Channels, and Messages (Updated for 2026)
+Quick Answer: How to Export Slack Messages

 Whether you need to export Slack conversations for compliance, legal holds, moving to another platform, or just want a permanent record, this guide explains how to export Slack data across all plans—Free, Pro, Business+, and Enterprise Grid.